Western Australian Certificate of Education: ATAR

 Students may use scores from up to a five-year period, but each course can only be counted once.
 TISC uses the best score (not the most recent score) in each course to count for the ATAR if students have repeated one or more courses.
 The TEA has a maximum of 430.
-Each student’s TEA is then ranked across the state and ATARs are awarded according to the ranking of the TEA.
+Each student's TEA is then ranked across the state and ATARs are awarded according to the ranking of the TEA.

-Each state’s tertiary admissions centre calculates and awards ATARs in their own state, but an ATAR in each state is equivalent and transferable.
-WACE students can therefore use their ATARs for interstate university admission, and interstate students can use their ATARs (or Queensland’s OP) for entrance into Western Australian universities.
+Each state's tertiary admissions centre calculates and awards ATARs within their own states, but an ATAR in each state is equivalent and transferable.
+WACE students can therefore use their ATARs for interstate university admission, and interstate students can use their ATARs (or Queensland's OP) for entrance into Western Australian universities.
 The Interstate Transfer Index (ITI) is used to maintain the equivalence of ATARs across states, and all states can use the same method using only Year 12 results, rather than any pre-Year 12 studies in conjunction with final year results.

 School rankings

 The School Curriculum and Standards Authority publishes yearly rankings of the top performing schools in that year's WACE.
 From 2012 to 2015, SCSA reported rankings in terms of percentage of marks of 75 or higher in WACE stage 3 courses.
 From 2016 onwards, SCSA has reported rankings in terms of each school's median ATAR.
-Since moving to this new format, Perth Modern School was ranked the top achieving school in the WACE for the four years from 2016 to 2019.
+Since moving to this new format, Perth Modern School was ranked the top achieving school in the WACE for the six years from 2016 to 2021.

+In 2021, SCSA choose to not formally release the rankings, although this data is still accessible via an online lookup tool.
+This instead has individual school's statistics performance statistics, so a list can still collated.